midjourney-api/midjourney-api/readme.md

 The module provides the following methods:

 - `imagine(prompt, callbackURL)`: Generate an image using a text prompt.
-- `upscale(messageId, jobId, position, callbackURL)`: Upscale one of the 4 generated images by the Imagine command.
+- `upscale(taskId, position)`: Upscale one of the 4 generated images by the Imagine command.
-- `variations(messageId, jobId, position, callbackURL)`: Create 4 new variations of one of the 4 generated images by the Imagine command.
+- `variations(taskId, position, callbackURL)`: Create 4 new variations of one of the 4 generated images by the Imagine command.
 - `uploadImage(image)`: Upload an image and get an image URL back.
-- `getSeed(messageId, jobId, callbackURL)`: Get the seed of a generated image.
+- `getSeed(taskId, callbackURL)`: Get the seed of a generated image.
 - `describe(image, callbackURL)`: Writes four example prompts based on an uploaded image.
-- `blend(images, dimension, callbackURL)`: Blend multiple images into one image.
-- `remix(messageId, jobId, callbackURL)`: Reroll to create new images from a previous prompt.
+- `faceswap(targetImageURL, faceImageURL)`: Swap the face on the target image with the face on source image.
-- `getResult(resultId)`: Get the final result for a submitted job.
+- `getResult(taskId)`: Get the final result for a submitted job.

-For more detailed information about these methods and their parameters, please refer to the [Midjourney API documentation](https://docs.midjourneyapi.io).
+For more detailed information about these methods and their parameters, please refer to the [Midjourney API documentation](https://slashimagine.pro/docs).

 ## Example